Short Course: Introduction to Low-Tech Process-Based Restoration of Riverscapes

-This publicly oferred short-course, hosted by Utah State University Restoration Consortium, will bring together partners interested in low-tech alternatives for restoring streams and associated riparian and mesic habitats to benefit wildlife and working lands.
+This publicly offered short course, hosted by the Utah State University Restoration Consortium, brought together partners interested in low-tech alternatives for restoring streams and associated riparian and mesic habitats to benefit wildlife and working lands.

-In this 2.5 day workshop, you will be introduced to the principles underlying low-tech process-based restoration of riverscapes.
-You will get introduced to planning, design and construction of cost-effective, low-risk techniques that can be implemented at large scales to meet mesic habitat restoration goals including: partnering with beaver, beaver dam analogues (BDAs), post-assisted log structures (PALS), and other simple hand-built structures designed to facilitate process-based restoration.
+Over 2.5 days, participants were introduced to the principles underlying low-tech process-based restoration of riverscapes, including planning, design, and construction of cost-effective, low-risk techniques.
+Topics covered included partnering with beaver, beaver dam analogues (BDAs), post-assisted log structures (PALS), and other simple hand-built structures to facilitate process-based restoration.

 Course Materials